Did I do that? Blame as a means to identify controlled effects in reinforcement learning: Introduction

 \section{Introduction}

-\hypertarget{introduction}{} \bookmark[level=section,dest=introduction]{Introduction} The recent success of reinforcement learning (RL) methods in difficult environments such as Hide \& Seek \citep{baker2019}, StarCraft II \citep{AlphaStar2019}, or Dota2 \citep{openai2019dota} has shown the potential of RL to learn complex behavior.
+The recent success of reinforcement learning (RL) methods in difficult environments such as Hide \& Seek \citep{baker2019}, StarCraft II \citep{AlphaStar2019}, or Dota2 \citep{openai2019dota} has shown the potential of RL to learn complex behavior.
 Unfortunately, these methods also show RL's inefficiency to learn \citep{espeholt2018impala, kapturowski2018, Gulcehre2020}, requiring a vast amount of interactions with the environment before meaningful learning occurs.
-The inefficiency of these algorithms makes it necessary to provide a dense reward.
-Environments with sparse rewards are known to be extremely difficult to solve and a good exploration strategy is imperative.

-A popular approach to exploration is to introduce behavioral biases in the form of intrinsic motivators \citep{ChentanezIntrinsic}.
-This technique aims to produce dense rewards that facilitate the learning of task-agnostic behavior.
-Typical motivators drive the agent to discover novel states and by doing so increase the chance of reaching the environment's extrinsic reward.
-Numerous motivators have been developed by taking inspiration from humans, e.g. curiosity or control \citep{Bellemare2012InvestigatingCA, pathak2017, Burda2018, Choi2019, badia2020}.
+Consequently, environments with sparse rewards are known to be extremely difficult making imperative a good exploration strategy.
+A popular approach to exploration is to introduce behavioral biases in the form of intrinsic motivators \citep{ChentanezIntrinsic, mohamed2015variational}.
+This technique aims to facilitate the learning of task-agnostic behavior by producing dense rewards, driving the agent to discover novel states and by doing so increase the chance of discovering the environment's reward.

-Recent work \citep{Choi2019, song2019megareward, badia2020agent57, badia2020} has achieved State-of-the-Art on the Atari benchmark \citep{bellemare2012ale} by rewarding agents for the discovery of novel ways of controlling their environment.
-A common design principle among these methods is the use of an inverse model to predict the chosen action.
-The hope is that the latent representation learned by these models encloses aspects of the environment controlled by the agent.
-We hypothesize that these methods are ill-suited to model anything other than the agent, limiting their applicability.
-For example, if an agent moves to the right and pushes a box by doing so, the model only needs to represent the agent's change of location to predict its action.
-Thus, the model is free to ignore the box's movement which the agent controlled.
-Surprisingly the ability to identify controlled effects has only been evaluated as a proxy to a reward-based task but not in isolation.
-In this work, we evaluate action prediction models on the problem of controlled effect identification and show that, indeed, they do not model controlled effects other than those upon the agent.
+Numerous motivators have been developed taking inspiration from humans, e.g. curiosity or control \citep{Bellemare2012InvestigatingCA, pathak2017, Burda2018, Choi2019, badia2020}.
+Recent work \citep{Choi2019, song2019megareward, badia2020agent57, badia2020} has achieved State-of-the-Art on the Atari benchmark \citep{bellemare2012ale} by rewarding agents for the discovery of novel ways to control their environment.
+A common design principle among these methods is the use of an inverse model to predict the chosen action from two consecutive observations.
+The hope is that the latent representation learned encloses aspects of the environment controlled by the agent.